 GDPR defines “personal data” as any data point that can be used to directly or indirectly to identify a natural person.
 With Google Analytics 4, the Device ID that is collected in all hits sent to GA may be considered “personal data,” depending upon what you are doing with the data.

 As previously discussed, the Device ID is a unique, anonymous ID that persists and is associated with a user’s device.
-On its own, it cannot be used to identify a natural person, but if it is being used as part of a larger data set that contains more user information from other sources, it potentially can be.
-The most-likely risk here is if you have Google Analytics 4 linked to other advertising platforms and are using audiences from GA4 for targeting.
+On its own, it cannot be used to identify a natural person, but if it is being used as part of a larger data set that contains more user information from other sources, it can be.
+The most likely risk here is if you have Google Analytics 4 linked to other advertising platforms and are using audiences from GA4 for targeting.

-Generally, if you do not have Google Signals data collection enabled within GA4, are not linking your Google Analytics 4 properties with Google Ads, and are only using the data in analytics for aggregate statistical reporting purposes, then it’s possible that no GA4 data will be classified as “personal data” and therefore the principles of GDPR will not apply.
+Generally, if you do not have Google Signals data collection enabled within GA4, are not linking your Google Analytics 4 properties with Google Ads, and are only using the data in analytics for total statistical reporting purposes, then it’s possible that no GA4 data will be classified as “personal data” and therefore the principles of GDPR will not apply.
 This also assumes you are not collecting any “personal data” in custom parameters associated with events, either.

 Ultimately, the core GDPR principle to understand is that all personal data must have a legal basis for processing.
 This can be obtained through either consent or legitimate interest.
 In most cases, organizations are relying on consent for the use of Google Analytics 4 data in this way.

-When relying on consent as the legal basis for processing, in order for that consent to be valid under GDPR, users need to provide explicit affirmative consent prior to any processing of their personal data.
+When relying on consent as the legal basis for processing, for that consent to be valid under GDPR, users need to provide explicit affirmative consent prior to any processing of their personal data.
 Therefore, no “personal data” can be collected by Google Analytics 4 until explicit consent has been granted by the user.
-To satisfy this, organizations have a couple technical mechanisms they can leverage.
+To satisfy this, organizations have a couple of technical mechanisms they can leverage.

-- Allow Google Analytics 4 to fire and collect aggregate statistical data, but do not collect “personal data” until the user consents.
+- Allow Google Analytics 4 to fire and collect combine statistical data, but do not collect “personal data” until the user consents.
 As mentioned above, the data collected in GA4 for standard reporting (with Google Signals data collection not enabled) does not contain the context necessary to directly, nor indirectly, identify a natural person.
 The risk is introduced with potential custom parameters you may be collecting, and when certain settings are enabled that allow GA4 to be linked with other platforms.
 In turn, that data is then combined with other datasets.
 It is therefore possible to conditionally omit the collection of any custom parameters until a user consents to this processing, as well as to conditionally disable Google Signals data collection in Google Analytics 4.
 The technical mechanisms for doing this are outlined later in this guide.